Icinga/icinga-doc/markdown/en/newbie.md

 The community is ready to help but you are the only one viewing the problem so please ...

--   give detailed information on the operating system(s) used.
-Naming the distribution is not enough.
-State version and patch level / service pack if applicable.
-Please repeat if more than one machine is involved.

--   specify the version and installation mode of the software (e.g.
-    Icinga, plugin, addon, ...).
-Some issues might be fixed in later versions, or be limited to a specific version.
-If you didn't use packages (we mentioned that you should, didn't we?) the installation paths might be different and result in problems.
-Sometimes certain combinations might not work (e.g. a new os release introducing different package dependencies).

--   show input and output if executing a plugin fails (preferably copy&paste).
-Sometimes (missing) blanks / special characters make the difference so using prose describing the problem doesn't help in most cases (just the facts, please).

--   show relevant config information related to the problem (please omit comments and empty lines making the output difficult to read).

--   attach relevant lines from log files (e.g. icinga.log, syslog, web server log).

--   try to attach a screenshot if you want to show a problem with any of the user interfaces.

--   add information on the source of the software ("I use plugin my\_plugin" doesn't help) to allow others to get the same version and possibly confirm that problem.

--   add information on the instructions you used.
-They might be outdated or apply only to a certain version of the software.

 The more (precise) information you give the higher is the chance that you get answers enabling you to solve the problem.
 Otherwise you might